ResearchObject/ro-crate/docs/README.md

 ```

 This is also helpful for navigating drafts as `exclude: true` does not show their sections in the left-hand menu.

+Note that the [concatination](Makefile) step to make single page HTML/PDF assumes `<div id="filename">` blobs in top of each section's markdown, as the `Makefile` replaces links to say `"appendix/jsonld.md"` with `#jsonld`.
+See commit [bfd9b2f530](https://github.com/ResearchObject/ro-crate/commit/bfd9b2f53075f464b069b017c9648460879dda94)

 #### Admonition cards